DataBiosphere/azul/README.md

 Gitlab's data and configuration.
 That volume is not controlled by Terraform and must be created manually before terraforming the `gitlab` component for the first time.
 Details about creating and formatting the volume can be found in [gitlab.tf.json.template.py].
 The volume is mounted at `/mnt/gitlab`.
-On the `prod` instance I had the wherewithal to track the configuration changes in a Git repository under `/mnt/gitlab/.git`.
+The configuration changes are tracked in a Git repository under `/mnt/gitlab/.git` which is tracked in an AWS CodeCommit repo.
 Since Git isn't installed natively on RancherOS, you must use a Docker image for it.
-I've used `alias git='docker run -ti --rm -v ${HOME}:/root -v $(pwd):/git alpine/git'` for that purpose.
+An alias for this is defined in the `environment` file of that repository.

 When an instance boots and finds the EBS volume empty, Gitlab will initialize it with default configuration.
 That configuration is very vulnerable because the